wuxin4692/chutes-miner-china/README.md

 Install kubectl on your local machine, or whichever machine you plan to manage your miner from (which can be but likely isn't one of the servers you just deployed, personally I use a laptop for this): https://kubernetes.io/docs/reference/kubectl/

-Then copy the the kubernetes configuration you just found above into your local machine `~/.kube/config`
+Then copy the the kubernetes configuration you just found above into your management machine `~/.kube/config` (be sure to replace the IP address with the public IP address of the primary node to use this config on an external machine) -- this will also require using `--insecure-skip-tls-verify` when running any kubectl commands unless it's run from the primary node directly.

 You'll need to setup a few things manually:
 - Create a docker hub login to avoid getting rate-limited on pulling public images (you may not need this at all, but it can't hurt):